Jhuma Limbu: Music career

 While studying in Lalit Kala, she started taking classes under classical musician Chandan Kumar Shrestha.
 She released her first album Eh Saila under his mentorship.
 She then started training under Amber Gurung.
 Her second album Amber Sangeet was a tribute to her mentor.
 All songs of the album except one (composed by Ratna Shamsher Thapa) were composed by Gurung.
 She collaborated with Gurung's son, Kishor Gurung while producing the album.

 In 2014, she released an album titled Khaasaam which consists of solo and ensemble performances based on Limbu culture.

 She is a part of Raithane Sangeet Abhiyan, a movement for conservation and promotion of Nepali folk music.
 She has also researched and documented about various singing methods of indigenous communities and folk instruments used throughout Nepal.
 She was honoured by Yakhung Yuwa Manch, Lalitpur for her contribution in preserving folk music.

-She alongside Ganga Thapa composed the music for Jaar, 2022 Nepali film based on a story by Indra Bahadur Rai.
+She alongside Ganga Thapa composed the music for Jaar, a 2022 Nepali film based on a story by Indra Bahadur Rai.
 The film is directed by Phurba Tshering Lama and starred Anoop Bikram Shahi, Geetanjali Thapa, Saugat Malla.